 Database management systems (DBMSs) typically maintain a database buffer to provide efficient access to database pages [1].
 A database buffer consists of page frames of the size of disk blocks [1].
 Blocks are copied from disk into buffer without any change in format [1].
-Since it’s expensive to access a database page from disk than to access a page from the buffer [2], the problem space reduces to effectively managing pages in the buffer.
-Finding an efficient solution for database buffer management is a well researched problem.
-Many algorithms have been proposed so far in the same context, such as 2Q, LIRS, Clock-Pro, CAR, ARC etc. In this report, our focus is restricted to comparing 2Q and CLOCK-Pro algorithms in terms of hit rate (ratio of number of pages requested that are already in the buffer to the total number of pages requested) over a series of real-time workloads.
+Since it’s more expensive to access a database page from disk than to access a page from the buffer [2], the problem space reduces to effectively managing pages in the buffer.
+Finding an efficient solution for database buffer management is a well-researched problem.
+Many algorithms have been proposed so far in the same context, such as [what about LRU] LIRS, Clock-Pro, 2Q, CAR, ARC etc. In this report, our focus is restricted to comparing 2Q and CLOCK-Pro algorithms in terms of hit rate (ratio of number of pages requested that are already in the buffer to the total number of pages requested) over a series of real-time workloads.
+[Nce intro.
+If any phrases come from other papers, please make sure you put them in quotes]

 Optimal Page Replacement Algorithm (OPT)

-Optimal page replacement algorithm or clairvoyant algorithm replaces a page whose next access will be farthest in future [3].
-It’s impossible to implement OPT algorithm for practical purposes because the point when a page will be referenced next in the future is not known in advance [3], however, OPT gives natural best case amongst all the page replacement algorithms and can be used as standard point of reference to compare performance of other page replacement algorithms.
+The optimal page replacement algorithm or clairvoyant algorithm replaces a page whose next access will be farthest in future [3].
+It’s impossible to implement OPT algorithm for practical purposes because the point when a page will be referenced next in the future is not known in advance [3].
+However, OPT gives a natural best case among all the page replacement algorithms and can be used as a standard point of reference against which to compare performance of other page replacement algorithms.
 Our experiments were based on memory traces; hence we could easily look ahead in the future to see which page would be accessed farthest in the future.
-We leveraged the same in our OPT algorithm implementation.
+We used that information in our OPT algorithm implementation.

 On accessing a page X :